Easy Sour Cream Cheesecake with Caramel Apples

 - Cream Cheese Apple Torte from That Skinny Chick Can Bake

-- OXO Good Grips Swivel Peeler (The best peeler I’ve every owned!)
+- OXO Good Grips Swivel Peeler (The best peeler I’ve ever owned!)

 - KitchenAid 5-Qt.
 Artisan with Glass Bowl (Using the paddle attachment is crucial for making a perfect cheesecake)